olimorris/hledger-forecast/README.md

 [![Tests](https://github.com/olimorris/hledger-forecast/actions/workflows/ci.yml/badge.svg)](https://github.com/olimorris/hledger-forecast/actions/workflows/ci.yml)

 A wrapper which builds on [hledger's](https://github.com/simonmichael/hledger) [forecasting](https://hledger.org/dev/hledger.html#forecasting) capability.
-Uses a `YAML` config file to generate forecasts whilst adding functionality for future cost rises (e.g. inflation) and the automatic tracking of planned transactions.
+Uses a `yaml` config file to generate forecasts whilst adding functionality for future cost rises (e.g. inflation) and the automatic tracking of planned transactions.

 See the [rationale](#brain-rationale) section for why this gem may be useful to you.

 ## :sparkles: Features

-- :book: Uses simple YAML files to generate forecasts which can be used with hledger
+- :book: Uses a simple yaml file to generate forecasts which can be used with hledger
 - :date: Can smartly track forecasted transactions against actuals
 - :moneybag: Can automatically apply modifiers such as inflation/deflation to forecasts
+- :abacus: Supports calculated amounts in forecasts (uses the [Dentaku](https://github.com/rubysolo/dentaku) gem)
 - :heavy_dollar_sign: Full currency support (uses the [RubyMoney](https://github.com/RubyMoney/money) gem)
 - :computer: Simple and easy to use CLI
 - :chart_with_upwards_trend: Summarize your forecasts by period and category and output to the CLI